Ratakor/nk/README.md

 Usage: nk [command] [options]

 Commands:
-  info       | Display information about a Nekoweb website create     | Create a new file or directory upload     | Upload files to your Nekoweb website
+  push       | Import a whole directory to your Nekoweb website info       | Display information about a Nekoweb website create     | Create a new file or directory upload     | Upload files to your Nekoweb website